jsampayoramos/ls-challenge/README.md

 ### Aditional information

+When errors are thrown by the GitHub API, the error message provided by the API response is presented to the user.
+In a project which involved a backend component as well, the messages would provide more specific information (the GitHub API does not provide very specific messages).
 CSS Modules were used to allow CSS scoping.
 This is not very relevant for small sized projects such as this one, but would become more and more relevant if the project was to grow/develop further.